mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 whatup
 ```

-In addition to signalling key presses, keyboards must also indicate key releases.
-An 8-byte block of zeroes indicates that no keys are active.

 ### Translating from JavaScript to HID

 When you type in the browser, JavaScript generates key events for each keystroke.
-Wes Bos' [keycode.info](https://keycode.info/) features a wonderful demonstration of how this works.
+The website [keycode.info](https://keycode.info) provides a simple demonstration of how this works.

-To emulate keystrokes in the Pi, you need to generate HID codes in the browser.

-HID codes are distinct from JavaScript's codes, but there's a mostly 1:1 mapping between the two.
+JavaScript key events include keycodes, but they're distinct from HID keycodes.
+Fortunately, there's a mostly 1:1 mapping between the two.
 To translate the two, I just created a [lookup table](https://github.com/mtlynch/key-mime-pi/blob/904e56b6bf1f76da1abb85f654637da0e3c35fa3/app/js_to_hid.py#L32) like this:

 ```python
 _JS_TO_HID_KEYCODES = {